 When we showed up at the restaurant, we had a moment of confusion because we were not on the guest list.
 This was likely because we hadn’t used a traditional method of reserving, but had gone through Michael.
 One of the maitre’Ds swooped by and quickly took us in hand saying “Hello, you booked with Michael right?”
 Michael himself then politely introduced himself to us and we were on our way to our set menu.
 Everything on the menu was creative and delicious with lots of interesting pairing like foie gras and chestnut soup that worked well.
 We felt a bit like we were in an episode of Master Chef where the finalists are coming up with nifty, fun takes on food to wow the judges.

 NYE Locksmith Menu

 We were a bit confused about where to go, since we technically got two drinks included with our ticket, but weren’t on any list to prove that.
-However, as soon as we got upstairs, a helpful hostess immediately asked if I was Nicola and took us over to a booth where we could enjoy our drinks and some free snacks.
+However, as soon as we got upstairs, a helpful hostess immediately took us over to a booth where we could enjoy our drinks and some free snacks.
 Yeah, we felt pretty special… being two of six laowai there also helped them keep track of us.